docker-archive/dockercloud-haproxy/README.md

 - A link is required in order to ensure that dockercloud/haproxy is aware of which service it needs to balance, although links are not needed for service discovery since docker 1.10.
 Linked aliases are not required.
 - DO not overwrite `HOSTNAME` environment variable in `dockercloud/haproxy container`.
 - As it is the case on Docker Cloud, auto reconfiguration is supported when the linked services scales or/and the linked container starts/stops.
+- The container name is maintained by docker-compose, and used for service discovery as well.
+Please **DO NOT** change `container_name` of the linked service in the compose file to a non-standard name.
+Otherwise, that service will be ignored.

 ##### example of docker-compose.yml running on Linux or Docker for Mac (beta):